 The Ohio START program is primarily funded through a Victims of Crime Act (VOCA) grant from the Ohio Attorney General’s Office, which will be shared among the counties over two and a half years.
 These grant funds will be used to help county children services agencies identify children who have been victimized due to parental drug use and provide them with specialized treatment for any resulting behavioral or emotional trauma.
 The grant will also fund victim services for parents with underlying victimization that may be contributing to their addiction.
 Casey Family Programs, which partnered with the Ohio Attorney General’s Office to develop the Ohio START program, is providing additional funds for the pilot.
 Both grants are administered by PCSAO.
 In addition, the Ohio Department of Mental Health and Addiction Services has dedicated 21st Century CURES Act funding through the Institute for Human Services to support the training of and technical assistance to START PCSAs and their community partners.

-The 17 counties in southern Ohio covered by the grant include Athens, Brown, Clinton, Fairfield, Fayette, Gallia, Highland, Hocking, Jackson, Lawrence, Meigs, Perry, Pickaway, Pike, Ross, Scioto and Vinton.
+The 14 counties in southern Ohio covered by the grant include Athens, Brown, Clinton, Fairfield, Fayette, Gallia, Highland, Hocking, Jackson, Lawrence, Meigs, Pickaway, Ross and Vinton.

 - Fawn Gadel, Director of Ohio START | Phone: 614-224-5802